-Title Date of publication Follow up(max 100 words) Code of conduct (handbooks) for Students.
-20/07/2017 Students are made aware about the overall college mechanism.
+Title Date of publication Follow up(max 100 words) Code of Conduct(Students) 23/09/2019 Students are made aware about the overall college mechanism.
 The discipline and the respect should be maintained properly.
-Students imbibed all codes and it was maintained thoroughly.
-Code of conduct (handbooks) for Teachers.
-20/07/2017 Personal and Professional ethics should be maintained.
-Teachers obliged all code of conduct throughout the year.
-Code of conduct (handbooks) for Non- Teaching Staff.
-20/07/2017 Personal and Professional ethics should be maintained.
-Staff maintained all instructions given in the handbook.
+Code of Conduct(Teachers) 23/09/2019 Personal and Professional ethics should be maintained.
+Non-teaching Staff 23/09/2019 Personal and Professional ethics should be maintained.